sabino/coincap_fdw/README.md

     options (wrapper 'coincap_fdw.CoinCapForeignDataWrapper');
 ```

 4. You can create the table now.
-Any additional field you want (comming from the API), just add here as `character varying`.
+Any additional field you want (comming from the API), just add here as `TEXT`.
 You can also give any name to the table, in this case I'm calling it `crypto_assets`:
 ```sql
  CREATE FOREIGN TABLE crypto_assets (
     id TEXT,